OThom17/Lab-Journal-Motor/Control.md

-## Motor Control with Encoder Feedback
+# Motor Control with Encoder Feedback

-# Encoder code development
+## Encoder code development

 - Hardware Elements

 These will be connected to the shaft and rotate thus breaking the beam with every rotation.
-Two have been made,with more slits the sensor ought to have a better resolution and therefore a more accurate speed reading.
+Two have been made, with more slits the sensor ought to have a better resolution and therefore a more accurate speed reading.

 ![Images of encoder plates](https://github.com/OThom17/Lab-Journal-Motor/blob/master/Development-Images/Printedslits.jpg)

+As described in the design document this component will hold the LED opposite the transitor.

 ![Image of LED holding plate](https://github.com/OThom17/Lab-Journal-Motor/blob/master/Development-Images/PrintedLDRH.jpg)